-Goal Progress and Outcomes Implement Tableau The IE Office has created dozens of dashboards which enable programs to dig into their data, especially for program planning. (evidence: screenshot of dashboards) Advanced Tableau Training Sessions for Technical Data Specialists and Research Analyst IE staff have attended various Tableau training sessions, including the annual Tableau conference.
-The training has resulted in the IE staff producing complex and visually appealing dashboards (evidence: some intricate dashboard, maybe the CET vs non CET courses report).
+Goal Progress and Outcomes Implement Tableau The IE Office has created dozens of dashboards which enable programs to dig into their data, especially for program planning.
+(QFE1.18 Student Success and Equity Dashboards).
+Advanced Tableau Training Sessions for Technical Data Specialists and Research Analyst IE staff have attended various Tableau training sessions, including the annual Tableau conference.
+The training has resulted in the IE staff producing sophisticated and visually appealing dashboards (QFE1.19 CET vs non-CET Dashboard).
 Advance Argos Training Sessions for Technical Data Specialists and Research Analyst The District office has provided hands on training in Argos, which is now the only tool available to pull data from Banner.
-The advanced training has allowed the IE office to build complex queries to meet user needs (evidence: screenshot of an Argos query showing a bunch of joins).
+The advanced training has allowed the IE office to build complex queries to meet user needs (QFE1.20 Example of Complex Argos Query).
+Program Planning Dashboard The IE Office has built dozens of new Tableau dashboards for program planning and is continuing to refine and build new dashboards based on feedback from users including dual enrollment and counseling in 2020 (QFE1.21 Majors by Demographic Dashboard, QFE1.14 Proposed Program Plan Revisions for 2020-2021).

-Program Planning Dashboard The IE Office has built dozens of new Tableau dashboards for program planning, and is continuing to refine and build new dashboards based on feedback from users including dual enrollment and counseling in 2020 (evidence: screenshots from program planning, proposed program plan changes memo).
 Schedule Development Dashboard In collaboration with the District research office, the IE office has produced a three term schedule comparison report in Argos which enables deans and department chairs to review scheduling data from the same points in time over three years to improve scheduling, including enrollment, cancelled sections, and productivity.
-The report also enables deans and chairs to create future predictions of whether courses are likely to fill in order to decide whether additional sections should be added (evidence: screenshot three term comparison report).
-Student Success & Equity Dashboard The IE Office has created several Success and Equity Dashboards to support program planning that provide data such as course success rates by various demographic groups (evidence: screenshot of program planning dashboards).
-Determine Additional Dashboard Needs The IE Office has built dozens of new Tableau dashboards for program planning, and is continuing to refine and build new dashboards based on feedback from users including new dashboards for dual enrollment and counseling in 2020 (evidence: screenshots from program planning, proposed program plan changes memo).
-The IE Office also recently created an Argos dashboard to support AB705 (evidence: screenshot of AB705 report).
-Evaluate Dashboards Feedback on the dashboards has been positive, with 90% of survey respondents stating that the new Tableau dashboards enhance their program's capacity to make data-driven decisions (evidence: midterm report survey output).
+The report also enables deans and chairs to create future predictions of whether courses are likely to fill in order to decide whether additional sections should be added (QFE1.22 Three Term Comparison Report Screenshot).
+Student Success & Equity Dashboard The IE Office has created several Success and Equity Dashboards to support program planning that provide data such as course success rates by various demographic groups (QFE1.18 Student Success and Equity Dashboards).
+Determine Additional Dashboard Needs The IE Office has built dozens of new Tableau dashboards for program planning, and is continuing to refine and build new dashboards based on feedback from users including new dashboards for dual enrollment and counseling in 2020 (QFE1.14 Proposed Program Plan Revisions for 2020-2021).
+The IE Office also recently created an Argos dashboard to support AB705 (QFE1.23 AB705 Dashboard Output).
+Evaluate Dashboards Feedback on the dashboards has been positive, with 90% of survey respondents stating that the new Tableau dashboards enhance their program's capacity to make data-driven decisions (QFE1.24 Midterm Report Survey Results).
 Furthermore, the IE office continues to refine existing dashboards based on feedback from end-users.
-For example, nronosed program plan changes) based in user feedback, IE office is expanding its equity dashboard to disaggregate not just by discipline but also by course (evidence: proposed program plan changes). -------------------------------- -- --
+For example, based in user feedback, IE office is expanding its equity dashboard to disaggregate not just by discipline but also by course (QFE1.14 Proposed Program Plan Revisions for 2020-2021).